barebox/barebox/Documentation/boards/riscv.rst

 Make will print two warnings at the end of this command but those can be ignored since we only want the devicetree blob which can be found under ``./u-boot.dtb``.

-The final image is build by mkimage.
+The final image is built by mkimage.
 It is some sort of a self-defined toc1 format.
-So we need to compile the mkimage with the toc1 format support as first::
+So we need to compile the mkimage with the toc1 format support first::

   cd u-boot